-Higher levels of prolactin contribute to irregular or the absence of the menstruation cycle, thus, using this herb helps to normalize the menstrual cycle, including symptoms of PMS.
+Higher levels of prolactin contribute to irregular.Or the absence of the menstruation cycle.

-Evidence suggests that the flowers contain the plant world’s equivalent of human testosterone, which would help to stimulate libido.
+Evidence suggests the flowers contain the plant world’s equal of human testosterone.

 A reputable amount of studies have been performed testing the claims for using this herb.